roman-milk/roman-milk.github.io/the-wedding-planner.md

  She looked into his eyes and said, "As long as there are hard cocks to play with I'll stay and play."

  "Help me then" and he moved up on the bed and positioned himself so his cock was an inch from her mouth.
 She smiled and then her lips wrapped around him and she went to work.
 Roy started moving slowly back and forth pumping his semi- soft cock into her mouth.
 She took her mouth off his cock and then licked and sucked on his balls before taking his cock back into her mouth.
-Report_Story #2